How to respond to recruiters on LinkedIn

 How to respond to a recruiter on LinkedIn

-There are a number of ways recruiters do this, but there are three common reasons that a person’s profile attracts the attention of recruiters.
-Firstly, you may have your LinkedIn profile set to “open to hearing about opportunities”.
-Secondly, the skills and experience listed on your profile categorise you as a suitable match to the available vacancy.
-Thirdly, you have been active online.
-As David Moore, Global Account Manager at LinkedIn outlines in his blog: “Active members of the LinkedIn community sharing relevant updates and insights are more likely to get noticed by recruiters and other professionals looking to expand their network.”
+There are a number of ways recruiters do this, but there are three main reasons that a person’s profile attracts the attention of recruiters.
+Firstly, your LinkedIn profile is set to “open to hearing about opportunities”.
+Second, the skills and experience listed on your profile categorise you as a suitable match to the available vacancy.
+Third, you have been active online recently.

-In the message you received, the recruiter will most likely have asked if you are interested in discussing the opportunity further, either over the phone or in person.
-They want to provide you with more information about this opportunity while also learning more about you, where you are at in your career, how open you are to new opportunities at this point in time, and whether you would be a good match for the role they have available.
+In the message you received, the recruiter will most likely send a job description and ask if you are interested in discussing the job opening further, either over the phone or in person.
+They want to provide you with more information about this opportunity while also learning more about you, where you are at in your career, how open you are to new opportunities and whether you would be a good match for the role they have available.